Siteseen Logo

 The photograph of the Statue of Liberty was taken in 1917.

-Statue of Liberty Fact 19: Liberty Island, with nearby Ellis Island, became part of the Statue of Liberty National Monument in 1984.
+Liberty Island, with nearby Ellis Island, became part of the Statue of Liberty National Monument in 1984.
 A museum is housed in the base of the monument

-Statue of Liberty Fact 20: June 3, 1980 the Bombing of the Statue of Liberty: A time delayed explosive device was detonated at 7:30 pm in the Statue of Liberty Museum Story Room.
+June 3, 1980 the Bombing of the Statue of Liberty: A time delayed explosive device was detonated at 7:30 pm in the Statue of Liberty Museum Story Room.
 There were no injuries but the bomb destroyed many of the exhibits and caused $18,000 in damage.
 No arrests were made but the bombing was believed to be the work of Croatian protestors.

-Statue of Liberty Fact 21: Between 1984 - 1986 restoration work and repairs to the Story Room were completed and some parts of the statue had to be completely replaced with exact replicas of the original.
+Between 1984 - 1986 restoration work and repairs to the Story Room were completed and some parts of the statue had to be completely replaced with exact replicas of the original.
 It's centennial was celebrated on July 4, 1986.

-Statue of Liberty Fact 22: Liberty Island was hit by the storm surge from Hurricane Sandy on October 28, 2012.
+Liberty Island was hit by the storm surge from Hurricane Sandy on October 28, 2012.
 It was closed for eight months Liberty Island and reopened on July 4, 2013.

 Stats and Statue of Liberty Facts for Kids